mbul03/IF184401_DAA-G-_Q2_5025201140_5025201122_5025201123/readme.md

 ### Solution Abstraction
 To begin, let's start by defining what it means to play a perfect game of tic tac toe:

 If I play flawlessly, I will either win or draw every game.
-Furthermore, if I play against another perfect player, I will always draw the game.e.
+Furthermore, if I play against another perfect player, I will always draw the game.

 How might we describe these situations quantitatively?
 Let's assign a score to the "end game conditions":